 What limits, if any, do states set on individual contributions to PACs?

-- Twenty-seven states have no limit what an individual can contribute to a PAC.
-Other states typically limit individual contributions to PACs to between $1,000 and $10,000, with a few outliers: Colorado caps individual contributions at $625, Massachusetts at $500 and Louisiana at $100,000.
+- Most states—27—do not limit what an individual can contribute to a PAC.
+Other states typically limit individuals giving to PACs to between $1,000 and $10,000, with a few outliers: Colorado caps individual contributions at $625, Massachusetts at $500 and Louisiana at $100,000.

 What limits, if any, do states set on corporate or union contributions to PACSs?